ntguru5/To-Do-list/README.md

 	"employee_id": "kyeh"
 }
 ```
-To delete a specific technician, simply make a DELETE request using the url format http://localhost:8080/api/technicians/id/ where "id" is the identifier of the technician
+To delete a specific technician, simply make a DELETE request using the url format http://localhost:8080/api/technicians/id/ where "id" is the identifier of the technician.

 The list appointments endpoint will give you all the appointments currently scheduled.
 Since this is a GET request no information is needed.
 Example of returned data:
 ```